 - The sampling toilet – designing a hands-free, flush-and-forget technology that collects and packages human excreta for individual analysis;

-- Enabling technologies for inline diagnostics;
+- Enabling technologies for automated tracking of bowel movement characteristics;

 These efforts leverage our team’s expertise and engineering experience in onsite waste treatment technologies, global sanitation and sensors, as well as the capabilities at the forefront of biomarker discovery, clinical diagnostics and entrepreneurship across Duke University.
 Ultimately, we envision an integrated distributed network of modular smart toilets providing data that will optimize health and disease prevention strategies at the individual level, and manage communicable and non-communicable disease at the population level.